AsafBSh/Buildings_Footprint_Extractor/Readme.md

     Added Important Note: Added all the notes and missing pieces from previous versions

     Simplified Argument Names: The new argument names are implemented

-This Markdown file should now provide a much clearer, more accurate, and user-friendly documentation for your combined script.
-Remember to replace [Insert License Information Here, e.g., MIT License] with your desired license.